Get the free e-book 'What Kite Is That?' by Tim Parish, when you

-The photo near the top of this page shows a red and yellow Cayman.
+The photo over there shows a red and yellow Cayman.
 See how this sport kite is actually a Delta in disguise!
 It has nearly everything a single-line Delta has, except a keel.
 The 2 leading spars are there, as is the spine down the middle and the spreader keeping the leading edges apart.
 However, the spine is so long that the sail shape looks just like a Diamond from a distance!

 Here's some specs:

 Thanks are due to the guys at windpowersports.com for the above details plus the photo.